Tomatix/cautious-tribble/README.md

 Make sure Pi-Camera is intilaized if you want to do this project on your own on another pi.
 Native Pi-Camera support enable in settings and reboot.

+Make sure you unzip the folders to the appriopriate Pi.

+Alarm (speaker) requires your sound to be on Analog input